HamzehAdawi/Bugz/README.md

 Collect bonuses, maintain your streak, and stay alive as long as possible.

 (Survival)
-...
+Under construction

 ## 🤝 Contributing
 Contributions are very much welcome!

+The purpose of this project was to learn more about topics surrounding:
+- React (UI + logic)
+- JavaScript (ES6+)
+- Game development

-If you’d like to improve this project:
+Please if you’d like to improve this project, join me:

 Thanks for your interest in contributing! ❤️